 Unless otherwise indicated in the guidance or templates financial values should be input as positive values.

-Where a reportable value is zero or not applicable to the TO then a zero must be input rather than the cell being left blank.
+Where a reportable value is zero or not applicable to the licensee then a zero must be input rather than the cell being left blank.

-Where a table clearly states that data is to be filled in by another TO other than the licensee, the licensee does not need to populate the data.
+Where a table clearly states that data is to be filled in by another licensee other than the licensee, the licensee does not need to populate the data.

 Provision of historical data